Stinocon/CarddassKeeper/README.md

 Pokémon, Pokémon character names, and related trademarks are the property of Nintendo, Creatures Inc., and Game Freak Inc. Bandai and related trademarks belong to their respective owners.

 ### ⚖️ Project License
 This project is **not affiliated with, endorsed, or sponsored by** any of these entities.
-This is a fan-made tool created for recreational purposes only, with no commercial intent or profit.
+This is a fan-made tool created for recreational purposes only.

 All trademarks remain the property of their respective owners worldwide.
 No copyright or trademark infringement is intended.